pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/experience.md

 * CUHK-Shenzhen Presidential Postdoctoral Fellowships Program (PPFP)

-  - Each postdoct is required to find one more supervisors, from a leading university overseas.
-You will spend half time overseas and half time in Shenzhen.
-PPFP covers the full cost of the overseas stay, including the salary and medical insurance.
+  - Jointly supervised with professors from leading universities overseas.
   - Salaries will be comparable with the current international standards.
   - More details see <a href="https://sds.cuhk.edu.cn/page/181" target="_blank"><span style="color:black">PPFP</span></a>.